schloepke/gamemachine/README.md

 Currently, Game Machine is still under heavy development.
 Most of the core systems are feature complete and there will be a release branch within the next month.
 Here are the main items that need to get done before we get to an official release.

 1. Documentation
-2. Finish install system.
-Similar to rails,  it installs an app skeleton to work from
+2. Finish install system.  (working as of 6/25)
 3. Game system for player location tracking (working as of 6/27)
 4. Simple combat system
 5. Round out a few unit tests